fipdev2/fipdev2/README.md

-- 🔭 2 years of volontary work in web developping
+🔭 2 years of voluntary work in web development
-- 🌱 improving my docker and java skills
+🌱 Improving my Docker and Java skills
-- 😄 proficient in node.js and react development
+😄 Proficient in Node.js and React development
-- ⚡ fun fact: weeb and gym lover at the same time
+⚡ Fun fact: I'm a weeb and gym lover at the same time

  ##